fortran-lang/fortran-lang.org/learn/os_setup/install_gfortran.md

 The process of installation is provided in a clear and comprehensive manner on the official site.

-We emphasize here, that native installation in Windows is not possible.
+We emphasize that native installation on Windows is not possible.
 It is only possible through WSL.